R. A. Hardie: Early life and education

 Hardie was born on June 11, 1865, in Haldimand County, Ontario, south of Toronto.
 Of Scottish descent, he was the first of six children born to James and Abigail Hardie.
 Both his parents died before he was ten years old.
 Hardie was then raised by his aunt and uncle, Thomas and Fannie Shaw.
 He attended a school in Seneca, Haldimand County, earning a teacher's certificate in 1884, and worked as a teacher in Seneca for two years.

 In 1886, Hardie enrolled at the Toronto School of Medicine.
 On December 27, 1886, he married Margaret "Matilda" Kelly of Hamilton, Ontario.
-As a medical student, Hardie studied under Oliver R. Avison, who later travelled to Korea as an evangelist.
+As a medical student, he studied under Oliver R. Avison, who later travelled to Korea as an evangelist.
 Hardie graduated from University of Toronto with a Bachelor of Medicine degree in 1890.

 Career

 Physician to missionary

 In the summer of 1890, Hardie moved his family to Korea to serve as an independent and nondenominational medical missionary.
 The Toronto University Medical Student's YMCA (MS–YMCA) had funded his endeavour for the next eight years.
-For six months in late 1890 and early 1891, Hardie served as a physician in the Chaejungwon (Extended Relief House: Royal Hospital) in Seoul.
-On April 14, 1891, Hardie moved to Pusan and was later joined by his wife Margaret and two daughters at his residence which also served as the location of his medical practice.
+For six months in late 1890 and early 1891, he served as a physician in the Chaejungwon (Extended Relief House: Royal Hospital) in Seoul.
+On April 14, 1891, he moved to Pusan and was later joined by his wife Margaret and two daughters at his residence which also served as the location of his medical practice.
 In 1892, the Hardies briefly moved to Nagasaki, Japan, on account of his poor health; they returned to Pusan later that year.

 When Canadian missionary James Scarth Gale ended his association with his supporters from the University College's YMCA (UC–YMCA) in order join the American Presbyterian Mission, the UC–YMCA lost its only representative in Korea.
 At Hardie's suggestion, the MS–YMCA and UC–YMCA joined forces to form The Canadian Colleges' Mission (CCM) with Hardie as their representative and beneficiary in Korea.
 However, he faced competition from other missionaries in the Pusan area and financial hardship due to the limited support from Toronto.
-In November 1892, Hardie decided to move his mission to Wŏnsan, where Gale and Malcolm C. Fenwick were then located.
+In November 1892, he decided to move his mission to Wŏnsan, where Gale and Malcolm C. Fenwick were then located.
 In Wŏnsan, Hardie began to emulate Fenwick's methods for self-sufficiency by supplementing his living with farming, "feeding cattle and growing fruit".
 The Hardie family stayed in Wŏnsan until 1896.

 In July 1896, Hardie relocated his family to Canada, and returned alone to Wŏnsan in October 1897.
 In 1898, Gale moved to Seoul, and Hardie joined the American Methodist Episcopal Church, South, when his contract of support from the CCM ended.
-With the American Methodist mission, Hardie was first tasked with establishing a medical practice in Songdo, Hwanghae Province, in present-day North Korea.
+With the American Methodist mission, he was first tasked with establishing a medical practice in Songdo, Hwanghae Province, in present-day North Korea.
 He remained there for less than a year before relocating again to Seoul in August 1899.
 It was in Seoul, on November 11, 1900, that Bishop Alpheus Wilson ordained Hardie as a deacon in the Methodist Episcopal Church, South.